AlCalzone/jsonl-db/README.md

 	Placeholder for next release:
 	### __WORK IN PROGRESS__
 -->

+### __WORK IN PROGRESS__
+Added an optional serializer function to transform non-primitive objects before writing to the DB file

 ### 1.1.2 (2020-05-11)
 Fixed a timeout leak that would prevent Node.js from exiting